cieloaloy/cieloaloy/README.md

 ### Hi there 👋

-I'm a UC San Diego Computer Science B.S. major in my final year, ready for my skills to blossom in a Java development role.
+I'm a UC San Diego Computer Science B.S. major in my final year, ready for my skills to blossom in a security-oriented role.

 Check out my [portfolio](https://cieloaloy.github.io/portfolio/)!